• recipes

 Instructions

-• Grind the rice, but not too finely, with a corn mill.
-Mix with the flour, place on a pasta board and form a hollow in the middle.
-Break the egg into the hollow.
-Using your fingertips or a fork, mix the egg with the flour from the inside out.
-Knead the dough with the ball of your hand until all ingredients are well mixed.
-Then wrap the dough in cling film and let it rest for at least 30 minutes.
+• Coarsely grind the rice in a grain mill.
+Mix it with the flour and place the mixture on a clean surface.
+Form a well in the center and crack in the egg.
+Gradually incorporate the flour into the egg using your fingertips or a fork, starting from the inside out.
+Knead the dough with the palms of your hands until it comes together smoothly.
+Wrap it in plastic wrap and let it rest for at least 30 minutes.

-• Roll out the dough with the pasta machine.
-The rice will make the dough a little crumbly at first so stay on the first setting of the noodle machine until the dough becomes smooth.
-If you use a rolling pin, be patient, as the dough will become smooth - with time!
-Only then try to roll out the dough a little thinner.
-But not too thin!
-Cut wide tagliatelle with a knife or the pasta machine.
-Cover them well, as the rice noodles dry out slightly due to the low gluten content.
+• Roll out the dough using a pasta machine.
+The dough might be crumbly at first due to the rice, so stay on the first setting until it becomes smooth.
+If using a rolling pin, be patient-it will take some time for the dough to become pliable.
+Don't roll it too thin.
+Cut into wide tagliatelle by hand or with a machine.
+Cover well to prevent drying out, as rice noodles are more delicate due to their lower gluten content.

 Notes